traut/stixview/README.md

 Every holder element _must have_ one of `data-stix-gist-id`, `data-stix-url` or `data-stix-allow-dragdrop` set, otherwise it will not be detected by the library.

-stixview supports these `data-` attributes:
+Stixview supports these `data-` attributes:

 `stix-gist-id` — id of a gist that contains STIX2 bundle. if `gist-file` is not specified, first file will be used.